 It should surprise no one that major financial institutions regularly fail to follow their own internal compliance procedures, or make simple errors and unwittingly cause compliance breaches.
 They regularly flunk their own internal spot-checks.
 And those internal audits can take weeks to complete.

-A modern MRM system can automate things such as the application of particular disclosures and disclaimers, assigning the correct approver for each type of campaign, and obtaining legal and risk sign-off — speeding up the process, and ensuring correct procedures are always followed.
+A Marketing Operations system allows you to automate things such as the application of particular disclosures and disclaimers, assigning the correct approver for each type of campaign, and obtaining legal and risk sign-off — speeding up the process, and ensuring correct procedures are always followed.

 7. Re-use: Assets and information

 “Marketers never re-use anything,” one CMO told Simple recently.
 “We forget about what worked.
 We move onto the next thing.”